kogayr/sellandscape/README.md

 perl decomposition_code_local.pl test_data_decomposition.txt -clean > test_data_output.out
 ```

 As the optimization is fully determenistic, the script should produce exactly the same results as in *test_data_output.out* regardless of your PC configurations.
-Hence all results that are deposited https://zenodo.org/records/17575555 can be reproduced by this script.
+Hence all dN/dS decomposition results that are deposited https://zenodo.org/records/17575555 can be reproduced by this script.

 For any technical questions, please contact: roman.kogay@nih.gov or wolf@ncbi.nlm.nih.gov